DenissLarka/jgnucashlib/README.md

 * Set of command-line tools for basic handling of reading/writing activities.

 * Last not least: Provide user documentation and/or more examples.

+# Known Issues
+* As mentioned above: As of now, the lib only works well when your GnuCash files are generated on a german system (locale de_DE).

+* When generating invoices, you cannot/should not call the `post()`-method immediately after composing the object.
+The post-method will work, but the amount of the post-transaction will be wrong (thus, the transaction will be useless as it cannot be corrected manually in GnuCash; post-transactions are read-only).
+Instead, you should first write the results to the output file using the `GnucashWritableFile.writeFile()`-method, then re-load/re-parse the invoice generated before and then use the `post()`-method.
+Then, the amount will be correct.

+  Cf. test classes `TestGnucashWritableCustomerInvoiceImpl`, `TestGnucashWritableVendorBillImpl` and  `TestGnucashWritableJobInvoiceImpl`.

 # Acknowlegdgements
 Special thanks to: